 - nominees, nominators and referees do not need to be members of the IOP

-- nominators and referees may be working in the same organisation as the nominee(s)
+- nominators may be working in the same organisation as the nominee(s)

 - an individual or team cannot be rewarded twice for substantially the same body of work

 - an individual must have a sustainable track record as this is not an early career award

 Nominators must submit:

 - details of the nominee, including details of the working relationship between nominator and nominee(s)